Skip to main content

 Open

-In February 2023, CMS issued an update to the State Operations Manual Appendix M, which provides guidance for state survey agencies for hospices.
-The updated Appendix M includes language about the need for hospice staff to be trained on the reporting requirements for abuse and neglect.
-In their July 2023 update on their efforts to address our recommendation, CMS officials also noted that an RN is part of a hospice survey review team and would be a mandatory reporter of any abuse or neglect witnessed in a survey.
+As of July 2024, CMS has not issued any updates to the State Operations Manual Appendix M, which provides guidance for state survey agencies for hospices.
+CMS's last update was in January 2023, and included language about the need for hospice staff to be trained on the reporting requirements for abuse and neglect.
+CMS officials also noted in July 2023 that an RN is part of a hospice survey review team and would be a mandatory reporter of any abuse or neglect witnessed in a survey.
 While this is helpful information for survey teams, these edits do not address the substance of our recommendation, which is focused on the need to require all hospice staff to immediately report allegations of abuse or neglect, including actions by individuals not affiliated with the hospice, to appropriate authorities.
 Therefore this recommendation remains open and we will continue to follow up with CMS regarding future updates.

 Full Report